JensRantil/jensrantil.github.io/content/posts/2023-08-29_the-knowledge-bottleneck-I-used-to-be.md

 get a ton of Shit Done(tm).
 I was fixing business problems at amazing speed - I thought I had reached a global optimum at work!

-However, there were two problems I was seeing; I was a bottleneck, and I was increasingly stressed:
+However, there were two problems I was beginning to see; I was a bottleneck, and I was increasingly stressed:

 "Bottleneck?", you might think.
 I was definitely _not_ a bottleneck when it came to _cycle time_ of tasks picked up.
 However, there was an increasing